 Janova is a web-based, automated software testing tool that turns plain English business rules into tests themselves.
 Running tests securely in the cloud, Janova removes the need to keep disparate files and software up to date, or spend thousands of dollars to maintain cumbersome software testing equipment.
 Use Features, Pages and Flows to produce code-free business requirements that become automated tests, executing in the cloud at speeds of up to twenty times faster than traditional web testing tools.

-The Apache JMeter™ desktop application is open source software, a 100% pure Java application designed to load test functional behavior and measure performance.
-It was originally designed for testing Web Applications but has since expanded to other test functions.
+The Apache JMeter™ desktop application is an open source software, pure Java application designed to load test functional behavior and measure performance.
 Apache JMeter may be used to test performance both on static and dynamic resources (files, Servlets, Perl scripts, Java Objects, Data Bases and Queries, FTP Servers and more).
 It can be used to simulate a heavy load on a server, network or object to test its strength or to analyze overall performance under different load types.
+It can be used to make a graphical analysis of performance or to test the server/script/object behavior under heavy concurrent load.

 JSystem is an open-source framework for writing and running automated software tests, for both software and embedded applications.
 JSystem is a professional mature product, with substantial implementations in several vertical sectors, including telecommunications, semiconductors, Java and Web.
 The aim of JSystem is to provide one simple central framework for functional and system testing of software.
 A unique characteristic of JSystem is its simplicity and scalability: the JSystem architecture comprises of four layers, with a clear distinction between the underlying business logic of the test and the graphic user interface (GUI). he JSystem structural design affords true scalability to the testing project: as the product evolves the user can build additional tests based on the original solution - without the need to rewrite tests: a mark of a truly sustainable testing project.